Naruu/gotgan/security/microservices_security_in_action/ms_security_in_action.md

     - previously, JWT was issued by trusted STS.
 Thus to authenticate the token, STS's public key was required.
     - self-issued JWT is generated by each microservice with its own private/public key.
     - self-issued JWT is passed as an http header over tls. \
-      The reciever validates wih the public key of the sender.
+      The reciever validates-wih the public key of the sender.
   - mTLS vs. self-issued JWT
     - self-issued JWT ~ mTLS(on a par) : when used only for authenticating between services.
     - self-issued JWT > mTLS: when sharing contextual data.
     - mTLS
-      - provides: confidentiality and integrety of the data in transit
+      - provides:-confidentiality-and integrety of the data in transit
-      - not provides: nonrepudiation
+      - not provides:-nonrepudiation
     - self-issued JWT is signed with issuer's private key \
-       -> provides repundiation
-      > bearer token: anyone who steals a bearer token an use it without any problem until the token expires.
+       -> provides repundiation- > bearer token: anyone who steals a bearer token an use it without any problem until the token expires.

 - nested JWT

   - JWT that embeds another JWT. extension of self-issued JWT
   - inner JWT is signed with STS's private key. \
     outer JWT is signed by the sender's private key.
-  - it holds the identity of the end user and the calling microservice
+  - it holds the identity-of the end user and the calling microservice

   ![jwt_nested](./jwt_nested.jpg)

-## Chapter 8. securing east/west traffic over gRPC <a name="Chapter 8"></a>
+## Chapter 8. securing east/west traffic over gRPC <a id="chapter-8"></a>

 skipped

 ## Chapter 9.
-Securing reactive microservices <a name="Chapter 9"></a>
+Securing reactive microservices <a id="chapter-9"></a>

 ### 9.1 Why reactive programming?